Docs

 Thanks to Apache Commons CSV you can read or write CSV files in several predefined formats or customize yours with the available parameters.

 You can use these predefined formats to read or write CSV files.
-To define a CSV format, set the format
+To define a CSV format, set the format extra parameter to any of these available formats: DEFAULT, EXCEL, INFORMIX_UNLOAD, INFORMIX_UNLOAD_CSV, MONGO_CSV, MONGO_TSV, MYSQL, ORACLE, POSTGRESQL_CSV, POSTGRESQL_TEXT, RFC4180, TDF.

 Example